Blog Article & Copyright by Lukas Hillesheim

 - - Dimension

 - - Hierarchy

 - - Property

-The difference between "attribute hierarchy" and "multi-level hierarchy" is considered in this article and it is import for the general understanding, but the distinction between both types is not relevant from a syntactic point of view.
+The distinction between "Attribute Hierarchy" and "MultiLevel Hierarchy" is part of this article and it is import for the general understanding, but the distinction between both types is not relevant from a syntactic point of view.

 Without further intervention, each attribute is exported as a hierarchy.
 List of attributes:

 This default behavior is set through the attribute's "AttributeHierarchyEnabled" property.
 [City] attribute properties:

 If "AttributeHierarchyEnabled" is set to "true", aggregation is applied to each member.
 E.g. for the members [Berlin], [Madrid] etc. [Sum] and [Count] are computed and added to the cube data.
 In addition, the artificial member [ALL] is created and also added to the hierarchy.
 The value of [ALL] derives from the "aggregate of the aggregates".

 Some data is not interesting in the sense of aggregation, but in the sense of description.
 This applies, for example, to the [Phone No] attribute.
 It does not make sense to compute aggregates according to telephone numbers, but it is useful to display the telephone number along with a customer.